cloudqubes/cloudqubes.github.io/_drafts/2026-06-04-ansible-verify.md

 ```

-The `test_file.stdout` contains output of the command which we can examine to check the contents of the file.
+The `test_file.stdout` contains the output of the `cat` command.
+ which we can examine to check the contents of the file.

 ```yaml
   - name: assert line in file